Rosalind Bailey

 Rosalind Bailey (born 1944) is a British actress, known for her portrayal of Sarah Headley (née Lytton) in the 1970s and 1980s BBC television drama When the Boat Comes In.

-Bailey has appeared in numerous British television drama series, including Byker Grove, Distant Shores and Burn Up.
+Bailey has appeared in numerous British television drama series, including Byker Grove, Distant Shores, Burn Up, and as a nurse in the last episode of Whatever Happened to the Likely Lads.
 Her stage work includes playing Miss Mary Shepherd in Alan Bennett’s play The Lady in the Van.